thingsboard/thingsboard.github.io/_includes/templates/edge/use-cases/data-filtering/connect-device-to-edge.md

 To connect "In-vehicle monitoring system" to the ThingsBoard **Edge** you need to get device credentials first.
-ThingsBoard **Edge** supports different device credentials.
+ThingsBoard supports different device credentials.
 We recommend to use default auto-generated credentials which is access token for this guide.

 Please open ThingsBoard **Edge** UI using the URL: **EDGE_URL**.